pkhuong/pkhuong.github.io/source/_posts/2020-02-01-too-much-locality-for-store-forwarding.markdown

 This specific instance is a particularly bad case for contemporary machines: step B populates the entry with regular (64-bit) register writes, while step C copies the same bytes with vector reads and writes.
-[Travis Down looked into this forwarding scenario](https://gist.github.com/travisdowns/bc9af3a0aaca5399824cf182f85b9e9c) and found that no other read-after-write setup behaves this badly, on Intel or AMD.
+[Travis Downs looked into this forwarding scenario](https://gist.github.com/travisdowns/bc9af3a0aaca5399824cf182f85b9e9c) and found that no other read-after-write setup behaves this badly, on Intel or AMD.
 That's probably why the `movdqu` vector load instruction was such an issue.
 If the compiler had emitted the copy with GPR reads and writes, that *might* have been enough for the hardware to hide the latency.